QUICK TRAIL FACTS

 - Sights: Sebago Lake, ponds

-This walking and biking trail theoretically goes from Sebago Lake to Portland, but a chunk of it is not yet complete.
+This trail theoretically goes from Sebago Lake to Portland, but a chunk of it is not yet complete.
 So you have to ride along a few roads or walk on abandoned railroad beds.

 But there is a wonderful system already in place, particularly close to Sebago Lake.
 There you can ride along a mostly paved path from the lake to Windham.
 The trail passes through some bucolic farmland, and is flat, easy, and quite pretty.
 It is wheelchair accessible.